What's important here, John, is there's a lot more at stake than just this one regulation about residences and mortgages.

 This question has never really been asked at this level, much less answered.

-For all these years, this country, we've pretended as if there's such a thing as an independent central bank.
+For all these years, this country, we've pretended as if there's such a thing as an independent central bank, and everybody knows what that is.

-Well, there's another word for independence.
+Well, there's another word for independence that is unaccountable, right?

 Well, the Fed's unaccountable.

-Uh any political intervention is widely seen by financial markets as something like a catastrophe.
+Any political intervention is widely seen by financial markets as something like a catastrophe.

-But you know, in the end, we are governed by this document called the Constitution.
+But, you know, in the end, we are governed by this document called the Constitution.

 And we're a nation of laws.